 Keep in mind not to apply ice directly onto your skin.
 You can wrap ice cubes in a towel to avoid skin damage.

-Application of compression wraps may also help in providing support to the injured tendon during walking or running.
+The application of compression wraps may also help in providing support to the injured tendon during walking or running.
 It also helps in relieving swelling.

 Other Things You Can do

-Pain and anti-inflammatory medications maybe something that helps with inflammation during the initial stages of your injury.
+Pain and anti-inflammatory medications may be something that helps with inflammation during the initial stages of your injury.

-Chronic Achilles Tendoninitis or Tendinosis
+Chronic Achilles Tendonitis or Tendinosis

 Orthotics and Foot Biomechanics